GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/09.181-190/10.Hallelujahs-to-Jesus/docs.md

 ---
+title: |
-title: 190.
-Hallelujahs to Jesus
+    190. Hallelujahs to Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 190.
+Hallelujahs to Jesus.
+Hallelujahs to Jesus!
+Hallelujahs forever!
+His wondrous salvation our tongues shall declare.
+Sound the life invitation, Call the glad coronation; The Lord of creation the crown shall wear.
+    keywords:  |
-    keywords: Christ in Song, Hallelujahs to Jesus, Hallelujahs to Jesus!  ,
+        Christ in Song, adventhymnals, advent hymnals, Hallelujahs to Jesus, Hallelujahs to Jesus!  .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 190. HALLELUJAHS TO JESUS
+####  Christ in Song,

 ```txt
 1.